Using TFileService within respondToOpenInputFile() puts histograms in the wrong folder

 There is no particular reason these watchpoints can't be added, but the work would need to be done.

-#2 Updated by Rob Kutschke over 7 years ago
+#2 Updated by Rob Kutschke almost 8 years ago

 Ages ago I had a similar issue: histograms created during EndJob ended up in the top level root directory, not in the directory named after the module label.
 I don't recall if it is fixed now or not.
 My solution was to save a TDirectory* in BeginJob and then manage the directories by hand in the EndJob, restoring the state before I left.

-#3 Updated by Christopher Green about 7 years ago
+#3 Updated by Christopher Green over 7 years ago

 - Tracker changed from Bug to Feature